mcdag/weme-project/README.md

 ### Running the backend

 ```
+# First install the project dependecies
+npm i

-# First of all, run the migrations
+# Then, run the migrations and run the server and it will start
 npm run typeorm migration:run

-# Then, just run these comands and the server will start
-npm i
 npm run dev
 ```